Huddersfield finally break down 10-man Derby to move into play-off spots

 Two late goals handed Huddersfield a deserved 2-0 win against a Derby side who played for 87 minutes with 10 men.

-The Terriers moved back into the Championship play-off places after finally breaking the Rams’ dogged resistance in the final 15 minutes after goals from Duane Holmes and Jordan Rhodes.
+The Terriers moved back into the Championship play-off places after finally breaking the Rams’ dogged resistance in the final 15 minutes through goals from Duane Holmes and Jordan Rhodes.

 The Rams’ bid to continue their recent revival – they had lost just one of their previous seven games – was severely dented after only three minutes when former Terrier Richard Stearman was sent off.